 That’s the equivalent of filling up my Honda Accord 20 times!

 Next time you fly, ask yourself: “Is saving $50 by flying with a layover really worth the environmental cost?”
 For me, it’s not.

 Author’s note: I’m not a mathematician.
-I haven’t taken a real math course since high school (stats in college doesn’t count).
+I haven’t taken a real math course since my MBA over 20 years ago.
 There were a lot of calculations and conversions and searches that went into these numbers.
 I doubled checked my work, but please feel free to run the numbers for yourself.
 Also, note that the type and size of plane changes these calculations as does the distance flown.
 Calculations are based on Climate Care.org’s Aviation Emissions and Offsets.